ngmoco/daida.js/README.md

 	var bufferedSupervisorWorkQueue = false; //This will tell the supervisor to start job timers immediately.
 Defaults to false;
-	var pathToJobHandlerRegistry = require('fs').realpathSync('../handlers'); //This is the abs path to the handlers folder var supervisor = new Supervisor(pathToJobHandlerRegistry, bufferedSupervisorWorkQueue); //The supervisor will start it's nextTick callback loop waiting for work once you call start()
+	var pathToJobHandlerRegistry = require('fs').realpathSync('../handlers'); //This is the abs path to the handlers folder var supervisor = new Supervisor(pathToJobHandlerRegistry, bufferedSupervisorWorkQueue); //The supervisor will start its nextTick callback loop waiting for work once you call start()

 	var scheduler = new Scheduler(localQueue, supervisor, null); //Pass in the supervisor and also the queue strategy via constructor style DI.